 2.1 Custom Settings

-REST proxy settings can be configured as custom settings on the Project > Settings > Configurations > Custom tab.
+REST proxy settings can be configured as custom settings on the App > Settings > Configurations > Custom tab.
 For more information, see the Custom section of Configurations.

 2.2 JVM Parameters

-REST proxy settings can be configured in the Project > Settings > Configurations > Server tab > Extra JVM parameters field.
+REST proxy settings can be configured in the App > Settings > Configurations > Server tab > Extra JVM parameters field.
 For more information, see the Server section of Configurations.

 They can also be specified as JVM parameters in your .m2eerc.
 This is useful if you want to use these settings to also consume web services.